Find Product

 MyMoneyComparison helps construction companies compare fleet insurance from trusted UK providers.
 We make it easy to understand cover for vans, pickups, HGVs and site vehicles, compare prices, and choose protection that fits your projects, drivers and equipment, without jargon or complexity.

-• Construction fleet insurance must be rated for carriage of own goods; standard fleet policies for cars or vans are not the same product.
+• Construction fleet insurance has to be rated for carriage of own goods.
+Standard fleet policies for cars or vans aren’t the same product

-• Hired-in plant and subcontractor vehicles are not automatically covered; each requires explicit declaration.
+• Hired-in plant and subcontractor vehicles aren’t automatically covered.
+Each one needs explicit declaration

-• The construction sector is among the highest-risk categories for fleet underwriters; specialist brokers with dedicated construction panels produce meaningfully better results than general comparison sites.
+• Construction is among the highest-risk categories for fleet underwriters.
+Specialist brokers with dedicated construction panels produce meaningfully better results than generic comparison sites

-Construction companies operate some of the most demanding fleets in the UK.
-A typical mid-size contractor might run a mix of panel vans for tradespeople, tipper trucks for spoil removal, flatbeds for materials delivery, supervisor cars, and specialist plant, all with different risk profiles, different driver pools, and very different insurance requirements depending on what each vehicle is actually doing at any given moment.
+Construction companies run some of the most demanding fleets in the UK.
+A typical mid-size contractor might have a mix of panel vans for tradespeople, tipper trucks for spoil removal, flatbeds for materials delivery, supervisor cars and specialist plant, all with different risk profiles, different driver pools and very different insurance requirements depending on what each vehicle is doing at any given moment.

-This guide covers everything a construction business needs to know about fleet insurance, from the cover types that are genuinely required (and those that are often misunderstood), to the specific exclusions that catch contractors out, to the practical steps that reduce what remains a consistently expensive line item on any contractor’s accounts.
+This guide covers everything a construction business needs to know about fleet insurance, from the cover types that are genuinely required (and those that are most often misunderstood), to the specific exclusions that catch contractors out, to the practical steps that bring down what’s a consistently expensive line item on any contractor’s accounts.

 Why construction fleet insurance is a specialist product